 Our Bodies and their Senses

-This term, Year 4 are learning about 'Forces and Magnets'.
-Here is a knowledge organiser to support the children's vocabulary and recall of facts.
+Year 3 have been learning about 'Forces and Magnets'.
+Here is a Knowledge Organiser to support the children's vocabulary and recall of facts.

 On the 6th March, some of our Year 3 children took part in a science quiz and a practical investigation alongside a number of other schools.
 They thoroughly enjoyed the experience, especially dissecting a real owl pellet!